Essential Functions Guide

 Is transferring the function impossible due to a lack of available employees?

-For example: It may be an essential function for a file clerk to answer the telephone if there are only three employees in a very busy office and each employee has to perform many different tasks.
+For example: It may be an essential function for a file clerk to answer the telephone if there are only three employees in a busy office and each employee has to perform many different tasks.

 Are there severe consequences if the position is not required to perform the function?